saylordotorg/course_polsc411/Unit04.md

+---
+layout: default
+title: "POLSC402: Global Justice"
+course_description: "An examination of the methods in which economics and politics influence each other when creating policy.
+Focuses on the international organizations designed to facilitate global economic stability, including the World Trade Organization (WTO) and the International Monetary Fund (IMF)."
+next: ../Unit05
+previous: ../Unit03
+---
 **Unit 4: Monetary Systems and Currency Regimes** <span id="4"></span> *In Unit 4, you will learn about the international monetary system and exchange rate regimes.
 The globalization of trade and production has